This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Eating foods rich in good bacteria and using probiotic supplements may help provide protection from inflammatory bowel diseases, including ulcerative colitis and Crohn’s disease.
 The evidence is stronger, however, for an improvement in ulcerative colitis, while Crohn’s disease may not benefit as greatly.

 In addition, there is ongoing research studying the role of probiotics in gluten issues, including celiac disease.

-Large bodies of evidence suggest that probiotics are effective against several forms of diarrhea, including antibiotic-associated diarrhea, acute diarrhea, traveler’s diarrhea, infectious diarrhea and other associated diarrhea symptoms.
+Large bodies of evidence suggest that probiotics are also effective against several forms of diarrhea, including antibiotic-associated diarrhea, acute diarrhea, traveler’s diarrhea, infectious diarrhea and other associated diarrhea symptoms.
 They also help with constipation relief.

-2. Decrease in Antibiotic Resistance
+2. Help Decrease in Antibiotic Resistance

 The World Health Organization considers antibiotic resistance “one of the biggest threats to global health, food security and development today.”
 Bacteria become resistant to antibiotics due to the overuse of prescription antibiotics, lack of diversity in these medications and improper use of antibiotics.

 By using probiotics, it’s possible to help rebuild a poor variety of gut bacteria often seen after a course of taking antibiotics and prevent antibiotic-associated gut issues.
-In addition, probiotic supplements and foods may increase the effectiveness of antibiotics and help prevent the bacteria in your body from becoming resistant.
+In addition, probiotic from supplements and foods may increase the effectiveness of antibiotics and help prevent the bacteria in your body from becoming resistant.

-3. May Improve Mental Illness
+3. May Fight Mental Illness